Sam-Martin/Sam-Martin/content/post/2021-07-25-Typescript-Function-Type-Parameter-Contravariance.md

 * **Covariance:** You want a `T` or a subtype of `T`
 * **Contravariance:** You want a `T` or a supertype of `T`

+Because TypeScript is structurally typed "a `T`" is just "a shape with all the members of `T`", not necessarily a shape with the same type name!

 ### What is a function type?